CNUClasses/embeddings/README.md

 <mark> Loop on steps 2 and 3 to get better hard negatives.</mark><br>

 ## Training Cross Encoder (reranker)
 Cross-encoders serve as a second stage in RAG pipelines for reranking results.
-They generally provide higher accuracy than bi-encoders.
-They should be fine tuned if they are going to provide improvement over biencoder selections.<br>
+They provide higher accuracy than bi-encoders.
+They must be fine tuned if they are going to be used with a fine tuned biencoder as part of a 2 stage RAG system.<br>
 - see ./code/runall.py for cross encoders tested.<br>
 - <mark>You must finetune the cross-encoder to get a performance boost when used with a fine tuned bi encoder.</mark><br>
 - <mark>Choose a cross-encoder at least as big as the bi-encoder.<br>